ue22-p22/web/notebooks/32-builtin-types-nb.md

 // in anticipation
 /*let*/ object = { x: 10, y: 20}

-// this in Python would
+// in Python this would
 // trigger an exception
+// but not is JS
 console.log(object.z)
 ```